hamishmb/getdevinfo-legacy-mac/README.md

 # getdevinfo

-This repository holds my new getdevinfo module.
+This repository holds the getdevinfo module.
 This module was originally integreted directly into the source code of Wine Autostart, DDRescue-GUI, and WxFixBoot, but has now been separated for ease of maintenance.
-Because it's on GitLab (https://gitlab.com/hamishmb/getdevinfo) and on PyPI (the Python Package Index) (https://pypi.org/project/getdevinfo/), and released under the GPLv3+, this means other people can use it too.
+This version is for legacy Mac OS X 10.5 (PowerPC) and 10.6 (32-bit Intel).
+Mac OS X 10.6 - 10.9 (64-bit Intel) are also supported pending testing.

+Other platforms are not supported.
+Please use the latest version of getdevinfo at https://gitlab.com/hamishmb/getdevinfo for newer and other platforms.

+This version is only supported on Python 2, but may work on Python 3 as well.

 Description of Package
 ======================